Friday, 27 July 2018

 We were in Fort William for the weekend with the hill-walking club, and the weather was fairly good.
 I decided that I would attempt the climb on my own, so as not to hold up James and the boys (Ally and Davie had both come along at short notice).
 I also didn’t want to feel any pressure about how often I would need to stop or for how long.
 I packed the night before, making sure to carry lots of water, drinks with electrolytes, bananas, protein bars and trail mix.
 I got up very early and I set off up the tourist track from the car park at the Glen Nevis Information Centre at 6 a.m.

 It was very quiet, but there were a few other people also getting ready to climb the mountain; a group who were starting the Three Peaks challenge, and some fit looking younger people.
 I was very nervous.
 Anyway, I got started and made slow but steady progress up the path which parallels Glen Nevis.
 Eventually the path turned round the side of the hill towards the lochan, however the cloud was so low that I couldn’t see it at all.
 I had considered stopping when I reached that point, but I still felt ok so I continued onwards and upwards, thinking that I could turn back whenever I felt like it.
 During one of my frequent rests, a man told me that I was getting near the waterfall which is the half way point.
 He told me that if I doubled the time that it took me to get there I could work out when I might reach the summit.
 I noticed that everyone on the hill was very encouraging to each other, swapping stories and information.
-Sometimes there was even a bit of disapproval e.g. two girls pointed out to me some people who were wearing trainers instead of hill-walking boots, or when a man asked me if the water from the burn is drinkable (it’s not due to sheep crapping in it) another man muttered to me “That smacks of a lack of preparation!”
+Sometimes there was even a bit of disapproval e.g. two girls pointed out to me some people who were wearing trainers instead of hill-walking boots, or when a man asked me if the water from the burn is drinkable (it’s not due to sheep crapping in it) another man commented to me “That smacks of a lack of preparation!”

 When I got to the waterfall I had a good think.
 It had taken me four hours to reach it - this was very slow progress and by this time the hill was much busier and lots of people were overtaking me.
 On the other hand, it was still only 10 o’clock in the morning, so I had lots of time, and it occurred to me that if I didn’t continue, I would have to climb the first half again at some time in the future.
 So I pressed on.